shaneparsons/books/README.md

    1. comment out the "for sail" section / uncomment the "for valet" section
    2. Change any other `DB_` params needed
 6. Run `php artisan migrate`
-7. Run `valet link` and visit to http://books.test in your browser of choice
+7. Run `valet link` and visit http://books.test in your browser of choice
 8. When you've seen enough of the site, run `php artisan advise`